1990s

 Rethinking 'De Uithof' in the early 1990s not only meant finding a way to reorganise and restructure everything that had been built in thirty years prior and allowing for additional university plans to be added.
 It also meant incorporating other forms of higher education into the area and finding a decent way to integrate public transportation.

 Higher education changed during the 1990s.
-The vocational and training colleges expanded, merged into bigger organisations, and found themselves in need of building locations for which limited budgets were available.
+The upcoming universities of applied sciences expanded, merged into bigger organisations, and found themselves in need of building locations for which limited budgets were available.
 To accommodate this challenging perspective, the concept kasbah strip was developed (see image at bottom left).

 A second major change in campus planning concerned its residential aspects.
 During the 1980s the university had fought the city over its plans to build public housing in De Uithof.
 Unfortunately, housing conditions for students were substandard in Utrecht which meant that the university gradually became interested in allowing for a specific type of housing in 'De Uithof': student housing.
 Especially rector J.A.
 (Hans) van Ginkel, as a geographer professionally specialised in housing and urban development, strongly favoured opening up 'De Uithof' for this purpose.
 (Hans van Ginkel was Utrecht's longest serving rector (1986 to 1996) and has been rector of the United Nations University from 1997 until 2007.)
 Prof. Van Ginkel had a strong interest in the application of geographical knowledge in society, in particular in urban and regional planning, public housing and housing markets, and public administration.
 From 1988 to 1993, he was independent Chairman of the Regional Council of Utrecht.
 The changed perspective introduced a rather intricate process of studies and discussions.
 Research was carried out on the feasibility of students living in 'De Uithof', partners were sought and found that were willing to invest in student housing although the university had to provide financial guarantees in case vacancies could not be filled and a suitable location had to be found.